Indian Art and Architecture

 Art in India has been intimately concerned with the experience of ramanyata-the beautiful.
 It is said to release the flow of creative energies in a person’s being.
 It constitutes the core of the aesthetic state which vitalizes the individual consciousness of man.
 An artist’s work is an explosion of the human spirit- revealing beauty and bliss.

-India is the custodian of valuable traditions, social, moral and artistic.
-The concept of traditional culture, introduces new complexities.
+India is the custodian of valuable traditions, social, moral, and artistic.
+The concept of traditional culture introduces new complexities.
 It implies that what is traditional is always worth conserving.
-The tradition in folk art reflects the continuous play of line and colour which is native to the mind of India.
+The tradition in folk art reflects the continuous play of line and color which is native to the mind of India.

 Indian art is an immediate expression of Indian civilization as a whole.
-It represents beliefs and philosophies, ideals and outlooks, the materialized vitality of the society and its spiritual endeavours in varying stages of development.
+It represents beliefs and philosophies, ideals and outlooks, the materialized vitality of the society, and its spiritual endeavors in varying stages of development.
 A comprehensive approach is necessary to understand and identify the many examples of India’s past art that survive and continue into India’s historical present.